 - Check your identity to prevent money laundering, unless you give other satisfactory proof of identity

-- Undertake credit searches and additional fraud
+- Undertake credit searches and additional fraud prevention activities

 We share your personal data within the WWIIS Group.
 This will involve transferring your data between the UK and Gibraltar.